Serine O-acetyltransferase

-Thus, the two substrates of this enzyme are acetyl-CoA and L-serine, whereas its two products are CoA and O-acetyl-L-serine.
+The two substrates of this enzyme are L-serine and acetyl-CoA.
+Its products are O-acetyl-L-serine and CoA.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-CoA:L-serine O-acetyltransferase.
 Other names in common use include SATase, L-serine acetyltransferase, serine acetyltransferase, and serine transacetylase.
 This enzyme participates in cysteine metabolism and sulfur metabolism.